 To successfully raise this defense, a landowner must show that a plaintiff did not act reasonably under the circumstances concerning their own protection and safety.
-The burden rests on the defendant to prove that a plaintiff was contributorily negligent A Hanover County premises liability attorney could help a plaintiff establish liability and fight against claims of shared fault.
+The burden rests on the defendant to prove that a plaintiff was contributorily negligent A Hanover County dangerous property attorney could help a plaintiff establish liability and fight against claims of shared fault.

 People injured due to premises negligence deserve their day in court to possibly obtain the compensation they may be entitled to.
 Compensation could include reimbursement for medical expenditures and lost wages, as well as damages for the pain and suffering endured.